lostechies/blog/_ryansvihla/2020-02-05-getting-started-cassandra-part-3.md

   - cassandra
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2020/02/05/getting-started-cassandra-part-3.html).*

 Cassandra data modeling isn't really something you can do "in the brief" and is itself a subject that can take years to fully grasp, but this should be a good starting point.

 ## Introduction